vladak/photo-backup/README.md

 have the most valuable photos backed up remotely.
 This set of script creates subtree of directory tree with photos which can then be synced elsewhere.

+The idea is that the script traverses the directory tree and replicates it so that the replica has only files that match given set of criteria, expressed in suffixes and EXIF keywords.
+This replica will normally contain just a fraction of files from the source directory tree, really the most valuable photos, that can be then backed up to cloud or external (off site) storage.

 # Install

 Create Python virtual environment and install the dependencies: